-The MTheol is a four-year (full-time) integrated Master's Degree building from a broad foundation of theological, pastoral and cross-cultural studies in the first three years to an area of in-depth specialisation of the student's choice in the fourth year.
+The MTheol is a four-year (full-time) integrated Masters degree building from a broad foundation of theological and pastoral studies in the first three years to an area of indepth specialisation of the student's choice in the fourth year.

-The normal length of time a full-time student spends on the programme is four academic years of three terms each.
-The first two years are in effect the FdA in Theology (normally specialising in Theology for Crossing Cultures) or the DipHE in Theology & World Mission, and aim to cover in outline the principal areas of theological, pastoral and cross-cultural studies.
-Study is introductory in the first year, and then progresses to a more sophisticated analytical level in the second year.
+The first two years are in effect the DipHE in Theological & Pastoral Studies or the FdA in Theology (normally specialising in Theological & Pastoral Studies), and aim to cover in outline the principal areas of theological and pastoral studies.
+Study is introductory in the first year, then progresses to a more sophisticated analytical level in the second year.

-The latter two years (third and fourth year) bring the student to Degree level and then on to Master's level study.
-The third year builds on work in the first two years and involves high-level learning and greater specialisation.
-In-depth engagement with a mission-focused topic and sustained reflective writing are required by means of the compulsory short dissertation.
-In the fourth year the student will take a selection of compulsory and elective Master's-level modules, and can therefore specialise to a greater depth.
+The latter two years (third and fourth) bring the student to degree level and then on to Masters level study.
+The third year builds on work in the first two years and involves high level learning and greater specialisation within the three subject areas.
+In-depth engagement with a topic and sustained reflective writing are required by means of the compulsory short dissertation.
+In the fourth year, the student is given a choice of topics to study from a selection of masters-level modules and can therefore specialise to a greater depth.
 The fourth year dissertation brings the student to a mature engagement with issues which have relevance for his or her own ministry, and requires independence in pursuing relevant lines of enquiry.
 Across the third and fourth years, students participate in the postgraduate research seminars, which expose them to a broad range of ideas and help inculcate critical thinking skills.